daveboster/tasks-dotnet/README.md

 10. ✅ Run `dotnet watch test`, start doing some TDD
 11. ✅ Rename `UnitTest1` to `TaskService.Tests` and start coding
 12. ✅ Check Probelms tab in VSCode for any issues.

+### 🔲 Task: Build Pipeline

+Make sure to update README.md as nyou are moving through the tasks.

+1. Go to the GitHub Actions tab and create a new workflow for .Net.
+Reference the [GitHub Actions for .Net](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net) documentation.
+2. Create new workflow file in `.github/workflows/tasks-ci.yml`
+3. Check Problems tab in VSCode for any issues.

+### 🔲 Task: Visualize Test Results

+### 🔲 Task: Visualize Code Coverage

 ## Contributing